101companies/101rails/README.md

     bundle exec rake change_role

-You will be asked about your email and new role.
+You will be asked for your email and new role.

-Just type email from your github account and role ‘admin’
+Just type email from your github account and role ‘admin’ (or 'editor', 'guest')

 ##Contributing